HexagonMI-DE-StructureCoE/Mentat-Procedures/user1_plugin/README.md

-## User 1 Plugin
+## Example 1 User Plugin

-This is a sample plugin to demonstrate Mentat's plugin framework.
-It executes a procedure file named **user1_plugin.proc**, which in turn changes to dark theme.

-#### Summary

-It is possible to customize Marc Mentat GUI with new user-defined options in different ways and locations, such as in the Menu Bar, Toolbar, and Main Menu (Page Tab).
-Furthermore, the execution of procedure and python files can also be automated with user-defined buttons and popmenus.
+It is possible to customize MSC Mentat GUI in different ways and locations, such as in the Menu Bar, Toolbar, and Main Menu (Page Tab).

+The execution of procedure and python files can also be automated with user-defined buttons and popmenus.

+#### How to customize MSC Mentat
+There are 2 methods:
+- The new method using User Plugin
+- The old method modifing the Mentat installation

+#### The User Plugin Method

+For customizing the Toolbar or Menu Bar, the user can create user plugins without change files in installation folder.

+### Example 1 user1_plugin
+**user1_plugin.proc** changes interface to dark theme.
+This plugin changes the GUI to dark theme: it is a simple command recorded into a mentat procedure.

+This example plugin adds an icon in the toolbar and adds an option inside the menubar

+The plugin directory where the customizing files should be stored can be found in *<Mentat\_Installation\_Dir>\plugins\*.

+Care should be taken when using this alternate method with user plugins, since the files names for each plugin ([*plugin.ms*](plugin.ms), [*menubar.xml*](menubar.xml), and [*toolbars.xml*](toolbars.xml) ) should not be modified to work properly.

+Please check the files in this folder to better understand how it works.

-#### Description
+#### The Old Method

+(It is deprecated nowadays.)

+It is reported here because there are many examples still based on this way.

-In order to do this, it is necessary to edit some ASCII installation files of Marc Mentat with a text editor.
+It is necessary to edit some ASCII installation files of Marc Mentat with a text editor.
+The installation files are usually found in the directory where MSC Mentat has been installed, depending on the specific version.
+By default *<Mentat\_Installation\_Dir>* is in *C:\\Program Files\\MSC.Software\\Marc\\20xx\\mentat20xx\\* .
 These files are generally in .xml and .ms format.
-In most cases, no recompile is needed by Marc Mentat to apply effects on the new configuration.
+In most cases and in recent releases of Mentat, no recompile is needed by Marc Mentat to apply effects on the new configuration.

-The installation files are usually found in the directory where Marc Mentat has been installed, depending on the specific version.
-By default *<Mentat\_Installation\_Dir>* is in *C:\\Program Files\\MSC.Software\\Marc\\20xx\\mentat20xx\\* .

-Only in case the new user-defined options trigger a pop menu dialog box, then a .ms file should be created and edited accordingly.
-All files should be saved in the same folder where the .xml file resides.

-Before editing the installation files, it is strongly recommended that backup files are copied in case they are needed to be restored.

-Make sure the attached files are downloaded and saved in the *<Mentat\_Installation\_Dir>\menus\* folder.
-For example: *C:\\Program Files\\MSC.Software\\Marc\\20xx\\mentat20xx\\menus\\* .
+### MSC MENTAT SYNTAX MENU
 *Customizing the Menu Bar*
 Edit the *menubar.xml* file located in *<Mentat\\_Installation\\_Dir>\menus\\*.
 Below is an example of a portion of the text code to be appended at the end of the file for the creation of a new menu bar named Utilities User 1: